 4.2.2.8 Starting mechanisms at UE for MDT

 There is no starting mechanism at the UE for MDT trace recording sessions.
 The UE shall execute the received MDT measurement configuration.
-In case of logged MDT, the UE shall store the trace recording session parameters as received from the eNodeB.
+In case of logged MDT or Logged MBSFN MDT, the UE shall store the trace recording session parameters as received from the eNodeB.

 When several PLMNs are supported in the RAN, for starting logged MDT the UE shall only perform logging for the cells recived in the MDT measuerment configuration, if they are allowed as selected PLMNs.

+When several PLMNs are supported in the RAN, for starting Logged MBSFN MDT the UE shall only perform logging for the cells and MBSFN area received in the MDT measurement configuration, if they are allowed as selected PLMNs.

 4.2.3 Starting a trace recording session - signalling based